 Follow The 1-3-5 Rule

 It is also really important that you don’t try to do too many things at once each day.
-A good idea is to therefore follow the 1-3-5 rule according to this 99u article.
+A good idea is to, therefore, follow the 1-3-5 rule according to this 99u article.
 This means that you do one big task each day, 3 medium tasks each day and 5 smaller tasks each day.
 This can really help you clear your schedule a lot faster than if you tried getting rid of all of your big tasks at once.

 We also tend to focus better when we keep changing the things that we do.
 So just spending around 90 minutes per task at once can really ensure you are making the most out of your day.

 For example, start with your big task and spend 90 minutes doing it.
 Stop working with the task after this even if you aren’t yet finished.
 Then spend another 90 minutes doing the medium tasks.
-Again once 90 minutes is up return to your big task and so on.
+Again once 90 minutes up return to your big task and so on.